 Continue creating more quilt blocks until you've accumulated enough for the size quilt you wish to make.
-When calculating yardage, remember that, although you're beginning with 8-1/2" squares, blocks actually finish at 6" square.
+When calculating yardage, remember that, although you're beginning with 8 1/2 inch squares, blocks actually finish at 6 inches.

 Drunkard's Path quilt blocks can be arranged in numerous ways.
 Use any search engine to search for the quilt name, and view the images that pop up, or simply place your blocks on a design wall and play with layouts until you're happy with the quilt's appearance.